goadesign/goa.design/content/implement/goagen.md

 * [`gen`](#gen_gen): invokes a third party generator.
 * `bootstrap`: invokes the `app`, `main`, `client` and `swagger` generators.

-The command `goagen --help-long` lists all the supported commands and their flags.

 ## Common flags

 The following flags apply to all the `goagen` commands: